rdeioris/LuaMachine/Tutorials/SimpleDialogueSystem.md

 ## Triggering the 'Speak' event

-When a TalkinCharacter is highlighted/targeted we want to trigger its 'Speak' event by clicking the left mouse button.
+When a TalkingCharacter is highlighted/targeted we want to trigger its 'Speak' event by clicking the left mouse button.
 To accomplish this we can manage the mouse click in the ThirdPersonCharacter Blueprint (would be the most logical choice), but to avoid clobbering the template blueprint we will use the Level Blueprint instead (suboptimal but it should work flawlessly):

 ![LevelBlueprint](SimpleDialogueSystem_Data/LevelBlueprint.PNG?raw=true "LevelBlueprint")